ecyshor/nicu.dev/content/posts/raspberry-pi-temperature-monitor-using-bme280-prometheus-and-grafana.md

  <script src="https://gist-it.appspot.com/https://github.com/ecyshor/pi-temperature-monitor/blob/main/read-temp.py"></script>

-In the script I'm using the [bme280 library](https://github.com/rm-hull/bme280) to easily read the sensor output and then manually format it for prometheus.

 #### HTTP output from script

 For that I've written a simple http service, [scaap](https://github.com/ecyshor/scaap/) which can be configured to run a script and return the output for each http request.
 This means each time prometheus scrapes our service it will execute the python script to read the temperature.